confluentinc/confluent-kafka-python/README.md

 - **Reliable** - The Python client is a wrapper around [librdkafka](https://github.com/edenhill/librdkafka) which is widely deployed in a diverse set of production scenarios.
 It's tested using [the same set of system tests](https://github.com/confluentinc/confluent-kafka-python/tree/master/confluent_kafka/kafkatest) as the Java client [and more](https://github.com/confluentinc/confluent-kafka-python/tree/master/tests).
 It's supported by [Confluent](https://confluent.io).

 - **Performant** - Performance is a key design consideration.
-Latency is on par with the Java client.
-Maximum throughput is too for larger message sizes (where the overhead of the Python interpreter has less impact).
+Latency is on par with the Java client, as is maximum throughput for larger message sizes (where the overhead of the Python interpreter has less impact).

 - **Future proof** - Confluent, founded by the creators of Kafka, is building a [streaming platform](https://www.confluent.io/product/compare/)